schrismartin/hackathon-ideas/README.md

 ### iOS Projects
 * Grade – An app that keeps track of assignments and their individual impacts on your grade in a course.
+* Canvas – A blank app where the user interface is dictated by a json payload.